Tunable intertwining via collective excitations

-In this work, we combine both aspects of coupling to quantum light and driving to show that periodic driving can be harnessed as a tool to realize intertwined orders.
-We explore a minimal model, realized experimentally by placing a BEC at the intersection of two crossed cavity modes , each facilitating a $\mathbb{Z}_2$ symmetry-breaking superradiant phase transition characterized by density wave ordering\cite{Leonard2017-1,Leonard2017-2}.
-Threading together the disparate notions of parametric resonance, discrete time crystals\cite{Else_2016,Kessler2021b} and dynamical symmetry reduction leading to massive Goldstone modes, we show that periodic driving of collective excitations in systems with competing orders offers a promising route to realizing a variety of novel dynamical phases including intertwined orders.
+In this work, we combine both aspects of coupling to quantum light and driving to show that periodic driving can be harnessed as a tool to realize {a variety of nonequilibrium intertwined phases: intertwined Landau orders, intertwined time crystal (TC) orders and intertwining of Landau and TC orders.} We explore a minimal model hosting competing order parameters, realized experimentally by placing a BEC at the intersection of two crossed cavity modes, each facilitating a $\mathbb{Z}_2$ symmetry-breaking superradiant phase transition characterized by density wave ordering\cite{Leonard2017-1,Leonard2017-2}.
+Threading together the disparate notions of parametric resonance, discrete time crystals\cite{Else_2016,Kessler2021b} and dynamical symmetry reduction leading to massive Goldstone modes, we show that periodic driving of collective excitations offers a promising route to realizing a variety of novel dynamical phases.

-\emph{Model and static problem}--- We consider a BEC trapped at the intersection of two crossed cavity modes, and illuminated by a transverse pump, as depicted in Fig.~\ref{fig:setup_phasediag}(a).
+We consider a BEC trapped at the intersection of two crossed cavity modes, and illuminated by a transverse pump, as depicted in Fig.~\ref{fig:setup_phasediag}(a).
 Photons can scatter from the BEC into either cavity through Raman processes, which leads to the recoil of the atoms into a finite momentum state and simultaneous population of the cavity field, generating a lattice potential for the atoms.
 Using a mode expansion which retains the three lowest atomic states, one obtains the following effective low-energy Hamiltonian describing the coupling between the two cavity modes and the atoms $H=H_1 + H_2$ with \cite{Leonard2017-2}